mosmo0220/log4daily/README.md

 This script will make binary file, copy it to app folder and add to console path

-**Note**: At first use u must run app as root/sudo for creating configuration folder phase

 ### Update 🔄
 To update **log4daily** to the latest version, follow these steps: